Today was a long 14 miles from Marlow to Windsor and weatherwise was the most overcast and gloomy day so far – the only day with rain.

 Eton was originally land owned by Edith, wife of Edward the Confessor, but was appropriated by William the Conqueror in 1066 and gradually the hamlet grew.
 It was the first village in the UK to have its own post office and modern drainage system.
 It still has, on the High Street, the earliest Victorian postbox in the country – with a vertical slot.

 Very quickly you became aware of the presence of the College but this is not the only school on the street.
 In 1812, Porny’s charity school was founded by the estate of the late Antoine Pyron du Martré, otherwise Mark Anthony Porny, French master at Eton college.
 Later named Eton Porny it became the school for local children at 29 High Street.
 In 1863, moving to the school’s current site at 14 High Street Eton.

 Eton College was founded by Henry VI in 1440 as a charity to educate 70 underprivileged boys.
 But of course the upper classes and aristocracy as is their wont, purposed anything good for the poor as their own.
-It now serves as a bastion of privileged, though of questionable educational merit.
+It now serves as a bastion of privilege, though of questionable educational merit.
 Apparently part of the Eton Uniform is a black tail coat, worn in mourning, not for the poor and homeless who die on the streets of London, but for George III.

 Windsor Bridge, links Eton to Windsor and has marked a crossing point for at least 800 years.
 It was a toll bridge until 1897 and the Toll House still remains.
 The present bridge built in 1822 was the first arched bridge on the Thames and was pedestrianised in 1970.
 Windsor bridge leads us to Windsor, and to the home of the monarch.
 It was also the first place on the path itself where I encountered homeless begging on the streets.